Carnagion/dissertation/diss/diss.typ

 == Mathematical Program

-// TODO: Write more about CPLEX implementation if necessary The model presented in in @section:model has been implemented as a mathematical program in #link("https://www.ibm.com/docs/en/icos/22.1.1?topic=opl-optimization-programming-language")[Optimisation Programming Language] (OPL), which is packaged with IBM's #link("https://www.ibm.com/products/ilog-cplex-optimization-studio")[ILOG CPLEX Optimisation Studio].
+// TODO: Write more about CPLEX implementation if necessary The model presented in in @section:model has been implemented as a mathematical program in Optimisation Programming Language (OPL) @opl, which is packaged with IBM's ILOG CPLEX Optimisation Studio @cplex.

 == Branch-and-Bound Program <section:branch-bound>

 // TODO: Explain why Rust is used if necessary
 A branch-and-bound algorithm to optimally solve the integrated runway and de-icing sequencing problem as described in @section:model (as well as its decomposed version) is also developed, using a depth-first-search that incrementally builds up sequences by adding one aircraft to the current partial sequence at every step.
-The algorithm is implemented in the #link("https://www.rust-lang.org/")[Rust programming language].
+The algorithm is implemented in the Rust programming language @rust.

 The algorithm begins with no known best sequence, and a best cost $c_"best"$ of infinity.
 It maintains a last-in-first-out (LIFO) queue of nodes to visit along with their depths -- the search space.